1.0 OBJECT OF THE GAME

 2.0 LAG FOR BREAK

-The player with the lowest official UPA Speed (Rating) shall break first with an alternating break format taking place thereafter.
-In the event that two players with equal Speeds play, a “Lag for Break” shall determine who breaks first with an alternating break format taking place thereafter.
-In non-league play, both players lag to the end rail and back to the head rail to determine who breaks first.
+The player with the lowest Speed (Rating) shall break first with an alternating break format thereafter.
+In the event that two players with equal Speeds play, a “Lag for Break” shall determine who breaks first with an alternating break format thereafter.
 Winner of lag is the player whose ball is closer to head of the rail.

 2.1 How to Rack